|CURRENT STATUS AND LOCATION||YEAR LAST OPERATED||LIVERY|

 It was fully repainted with the assistance of volunteers from the Manx Electric Railway Society in 1992/93 to run with Car No.26, as the usual companion trailer for it, No.56, was out of use (eventually converted to a Disabled Access trailer).
 No.37 re-entered service in June and in turn appearing frequently throughout the ‘Year of Railways’.
 It saw regular service during the 1994 and 1995 events, particularly during the ‘Motor hauling Two Trailers’ runs, due to it being of very light weight.

 No.37 was moved to the Douglas Carriage Sheds, IoMR in October 1996 for storage during the rebuild of the Derby Castle Top Car Sheds, moving back by December 1998 after being trapped inside during the rebuild of track outside!
 It saw service on special events and in summer once it returned, but was stored serviceable in 2007.
 The Trailer made one appearance in service in May 2009, otherwise remaining in Derby Castle Car Sheds.
 At the end of 2009, it was found to be suffering from cracked axles on it’s trucks, limiting its use.
-The Trailer remained stored until early 2019 when an overhaul was began to return the trailer to service, with completion expected in time for the 2019 Manx Heritage Transport Festival.
+The Trailer remained stored until early 2019 when an overhaul was began to return the trailer to service and was completed in time for the 2019 Heritage Transport Festival.